 Other courses began to spring up in the surrounding area and Ascot’s fortunes went into a bit of a decline in the 1920s.
 The course was requisitioned by the War Office during World War II, but it was re-formed in the early post-war years.

-More recently, the major redevelopment of the racecourse in 2004-5 led the club to move to a new course on the other side of Winkfield Road, formerly Ascot Farm, which was formally opened in 2006 by the club’s patron HRH Prince Andrew.
+More recently, the major redevelopment of the racecourse in 2004-5 led the club to move to a new course on the east side of Winkfield Road, formerly Ascot Farm.
+It was formally opened in 2006 by the club’s patron, HRH Prince Andrew.

 The Parish Council built tennis courts at Victory Field for public use in 1951.

 Football goes back to medieval times with different rules being employed over the centuries.
 A somewhat crude, generalised definition might be that it was a game that included both handling and kicking, a mixture of soccer and rugby with a dash of free-for-all thrown in.
 The codification of the modern game of soccer came with the creation of the Football Association in London in 1863.
 The (professional) Football League commenced in 1888, while amateur leagues sprang up all over the country in the 1890s and early1900s.
 The Berks and Bucks Football Association was founded in 1878.
 Further information can be found in my “Potted history of Association Football in England”.

 The lifespan of an amateur soccer club has tended to be short, particularly in comparison with cricket and golf clubs.
 This may be because: the players are generally younger; they retire earlier; there tends to be less continuity between generations; and they generally lack their own facilities such as clubhouse and pitch.
 Of course, there have been (and are) exceptions, company-run and school old boys teams being the obvious ones.